 However, the most neglected aspect of the issue, I thought at the time, was the ethical one.
-Besides a few truly stimulating contributions (especially some articles by Vito Mancuso on La Stampa), I found people around me pretty much acted as if this angle of the matter didn’t exist or didn’t deserve to be explored at all.
+Besides a few truly stimulating contributions (especially some articles by Vito Mancuso in La Stampa), I found that people around me pretty much acted as if this angle of the matter didn’t exist or didn’t deserve to be explored at all.
 I guess the mere implication that sending weapons that were meant to be used immediately could be a positive, ethical act sounded repulsive at first.
 As it should be.
 In an ideal world, we wouldn’t need weapons at all.
 But that’s why I think it’s important to separate prescriptive considerations from descriptive ones.

 As Mahatma Gandhi himself argued, if people witness an act of violence performed on someone else, they have the moral obligation to stop it, even by using violence themselves.
-The perspective on the use of violence changes when it’s applied to a situation of self-defense, which is exactly the predicament Ukrainian found themselves in.
-Incidentally, Gandhi also argues that the justified use of violence in self-defense must be a personal choice and a considerable number of Ukrainians asked to be given the chance at least to defend themselves.
+The perspective on the use of violence changes when it’s applied to a situation of self-defense, which is exactly the predicament Ukrainians found themselves in.
+Incidentally, Gandhi also argued that the justified use of violence in self-defense must be a personal choice and a considerable number of Ukrainians asked to be given the chance at least to defend themselves.

 I think the final removal of weapons and war from this world is an ideal that needs to be protected and nurtured, not treated as if already a reality.
 It’s supposed to guide the way people think and behave to strive to be the best version of themselves, given the circumstances.
-Unfortunately, until even one man is willing to use violence, others may need to be protected by the use of violence itself.
+Unfortunately, until even one man is willing to use violence, others may need to be protected by the use of violence themselves.
 In fact, I believe public opinion has a fundamental role to play in this scenario: it’s up to us to remind those in charge of the limits they need to abide by.
-It’s society’s duty to monitorate how many weapons are to be sent, how they are used and when it may be time to stop.
+It’s society’s duty to monitor how many weapons are to be sent, how they are used and when it may be time to stop.

-Ultimately, I believe the best way to muse on this kind of profoundly delicate issues is to always apply some counter-intuitive thinking: would the situation really have been better and more secure if we decided to not send weapons to Ukraine?
+Ultimately, I believe the best way to muse on this kind of profoundly delicate issue is to always apply some counter-intuitive thinking: would the situation really have been better and more secure if we had decided not to send weapons to Ukraine?

+Excellent!